Skip to content

 Is the site linked to any particular charity or organisation?

 No, Dementia Hub is fully independent, which allows us to gather information from many trusted sources (NHS, Alzheimer’s Society, research bodies) without favouring one.
-We do allow you to support several different charities via our site but remain independent.
+We do allow you to support several different charities via our site but we choose to remain independent.

 Can I share articles or forum posts with family who aren’t members?